OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 ### Switching Spaces

 So now you have access to a few spaces, that's great.
-So how do you get between them quickly and easily?
+But how do you get between them quickly and easily?
 How good is your memory for all those different URLs or do you like to use browser bookmarks?

 How about a handy little switcher inside Octopus that knows all the spaces you have access to?
 We're thinking it will look like this.

 ![ODCM Space Switching](odcm-space-switch.png "width=500")

-The switching mechanism will make use of Single Sign On (SSO) will allow you to move between spaces effortlessly, with minimal impact to the current Octopus Deploy experience.
+The switching mechanism will make use of Single Sign On (SSO) and will allow you to move between spaces effortlessly, with minimal impact to the current Octopus Deploy experience.

 ### Sharing